 There are two tools in the JavaScript ecosystem to help you manage multiple packages in a monorepo: Yarn Workspaces and Lerna.

-Yarn Workspaces is the simplest of the two approaches.2 Its main job is to ensure that the dependencies for each of your separate sub-packages are synchronised and optimised.
+Yarn Workspaces is the simplest of the two approaches.
+Its main job is to ensure that the dependencies for each of your separate sub-packages are synchronised and optimised.
 However, Yarn Workspaces by themselves do make synchronisation over the various sub-modules difficult.

 This is where the next tool, Lerna, comes in.
 Lerna provides extra

 power to coordinate packages across monorepos.
-For example, the lerna run
+For example, the

-command provides a way to run scripts from multiple package.json
+command provides a way to run scripts from multiple

-Lerna can also synchronise package publishing and automate changelogs, ensuring
+s at once.
+Lerna can also synchronise package publishing

-that all dependencies of your project can easily adapt to API changes and
+project can easily adapt to API changes and refactor accordingly.

 The next step would be to completely separate packages into separate repos and host them on a tool such as NPM or GitHub packages.
 If you're sharing your code with multiple end users, this is a great way to scale your project.